-A successful deployment depends on being mindful during deployment,
+A successful deployment depends on being mindful during deployment, operations and ongoing maintenance.

 Identify the best deployment method for your environment and use that

 Standardize the OS and database prerequisites.
 There are Puppet and Chef modules available for immediate use or as a template for modifications.

 For security purposes you should ensure that you secure the following areas of your deployment:

 Ensure that you create a unique installation and deployment user, such as tungsten, and set the correct file permissions on installed directories.
 See Section B.2.3, “Directory Locations and Configuration”.